Fulguritude/Aluffi_AC0/Aluffi_Exercises.md

-### 2.14.
-State and prove an analog of Lemma 2.2, showing that the multiplication on `ℤ/nℤ` is a well-defined operation.
+### 2.2.18.
+For `d ≤ n`, define an injective function `ℤ/dℤ → Sₙ` preserving the operation: that is, such that the sum of equivalence classes in `ℤ/nℤ` corresponds to the product of the corresponding permutations.

 ```py